Bajt24/meshserver/README.md

 ## Setting up
 Server is written in Node.js which you can get [here](https://nodejs.org/en/).
-After cloning the repository, use `npm install` to download all the required modules.
+After cloning the repository, use to download all the required modules.

 ```
 npm install